Fold (Unix)

 fold is a Unix command used for making a file with long lines more readable on a limited width computer terminal by performing a line wrap.

 Most Unix terminals have a default screen width of 80, and therefore reading files with long lines could get annoying.
 The fold command puts a line feed every X characters if it does not reach a new line before that point.
 If the -w argument is set, the fold command allows the user to set the maximum length of a line.

 History

+The utility first appeared in 1BSD of 1977 and was originally written by Bill Joy.